dfelinto/blender-manual/manual/modeling/meshes/uv/editing.rst

    Note, this is different than the :ref:`Live Unwrap <bpy.types.ToolSettings.use_edge_path_live_unwrap>` option in the 3D Viewport.

-.. _bpy.types.SpaceUVEditor.pixel_snap_mode:
+.. _bpy.types.SpaceUVEditor.pixel_round_mode:

-Snap to Pixels
+Round to Pixels
-   Disabled
+   Round UVs to pixels while editing.

-      UVs will not be snapped.
+   :Disabled: UVs will not be rounded.
-   Corner
+   :Corner:
-      Will force the UVs to snap to the corners of the nearest pixels of an image if loaded.
+      Will force the UVs to round to the corners of the nearest pixels of an image if loaded.
-   Center
+   :Center:
-      Will force the UVs to snap to the center of the nearest pixels of an image if loaded.
+      Will force the UVs to round to the center of the nearest pixels of an image if loaded.

 .. _bpy.types.SpaceUVEditor.lock_bounds: